Little Egg Harbor bicyclist fatally injured in Stafford Township crash

-STAFFORD TOWNSHIP — A 61-year-old man died at the hospital from injuries sustained after being struck Monday by a vehicle while riding his bicycle near the Garden State Parkway, township police said.
+STAFFORD TOWNSHIP — A 61-year-old man died from injuries sustained after being struck Monday by a vehicle while riding his bicycle near the Garden State Parkway, police said.

-The department was called to Route 72 westbound near the parkway after the collision was reported around 9:40 p.m.
-A 2012 Jeep, driven by Ronald Sheehy, 55, of Waretown, was westbound on Route 72 and was attempting to access the parkway, police said.
+The department was called to Route 72 westbound near the parkway after the collision was reported about 9:40 p.m.
+A 2012 Jeep driven by Ronald Sheehy, 55, of Waretown, was westbound on 72 and was attempting to access the parkway, police said Wednesday.

-When Sheehy's Jeep moved into the far-right lane to access the Parkway's northbound on-ramp, the vehicle struck Nelson Hoover, of Little Egg Harbor, riding a bicycle, police said.
+When Sheehy's Jeep moved into the far-right lane to access the parkway's northbound on-ramp, the vehicle struck cyclist Nelson Hoover, of Little Egg Harbor Township, police said.
 Hoover was taken to Southern Ocean Medical Center after first responders tried resuscitating him.
 He was later pronounced dead at the hospital, police said.

+Christopher Dinverno, 39, who is subject to community supervision for life, according to pol…

 People are also reading…

-Traffic flowed through a single lane for 2 hours while investigators examined the crash, police said.
+Traffic on 72 was reduced to a single lane for two hours while investigators examined the crash site, police said.

-The crash is under investigation by Officer Justin Pascale, of the Traffic Safety Unit.
-Police request anyone with tips about the crash to email him, at jpascale@staffordpolice.org.
+Officer Justin Pascale is investigating.
+Anyone with tips can email him at jpascale@staffordpolice.org.

 Contact Eric Conklin: